 contains more detailed information on how to fill out the fields.

-Leverage the powerful token feature in your own surveys
+Leverage the powerful participant table feature in your own surveys